quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part25_10.4_Translatin.md

 - A criterion function to calculate the loss, and
 - An optimizer to update the model parameters.

-This class processes batches of training data (x, y) using the generator for predictions and evaluates the loss by comparing these predictions with the actual labels \(y\).
+This class processes batches of training data (x, y) using the generator for predictions and evaluates the loss by comparing these predictions with the actual labels $y$.

 :p What does the `SimpleLossCompute` class do?
 ??x